EmanFatima26/EmanFatima26.github.io/about.md

     </p>

     <p>
-      If there was an award for being the <strong>most talkative girl</strong> in a single day, I would win it every time! 🏆 I love sharing ideas, telling stories, and connecting with people.
+      If there was an award for being the <strong>most sleepy  girl</strong> in a single day, I would win it every time! 🏆 I love sharing ideas, telling stories, and connecting with people but also sleeping.
-      Whether it's a complex coding problem or the latest gossip, I always have something to say! 💅✨
+      Whether it's a complex coding problem or the latest gossip, I always have something to say bcz i am talkative also ! ✨
     </p>
   </div>